-In this guide, you will find instructions on how to check the engine coolant level and add antifreeze on Nissan vehicles.
+In this guide, you will find instructions on how to change the outer tie rod on a Nissan vehicle.

 In the guide, we review some of the best OBD-II diagnostic scanners for Nissan and Infiniti vehicles.

-These OBD2 scanners offer multi-system diagnostics, meaning they can read and clear codes not only from the Engine Control Unit (ECU) but from other systems such as the Anti-lock Brake System (ABS), transmission, Airbag, etc.
+These OBD2 scanners offer multi-system diagnostics, meaning they can read and clear codes from the Engine Control Unit (ECU) and other systems such as the Anti-lock Brake System (ABS), transmission, Airbag, etc.

 Launch Creader CRP123 is an OBD2 diagnostic scanner that can scan multiple systems on Nissan / Infiniti vehicles but also works on other car makes.

-It is able to troubleshoot four primary systems: ABS, SRS/Airbag, Engine, and Automatic transmission.
+It can troubleshoot four primary systems: ABS, SRS/Airbag, Engine, and Automatic transmission.
 You will be able to see the fault codes for any of these systems and erase them.

 You can also test the oxygen sensor and carbon canister.
-During our testing, the Launch Creader was easy to use and was able to display current and present fault codes.
+During our testing, the Launch Creader was easy to use and displayed current and present fault codes.

-Launch Creader works not only with Nissan and Infiniti but also with over 20 vehicles makes including Asian, European and Domestic models.
+Launch Creader works with Nissan and Infiniti, and over 20 vehicle makes, including Asian, European, and Domestic models.

 Nissan Consult 3 diagnostic scanner requires a laptop and is the scanner that replaced Consult 2.
-To use the Consult 3 you will need the training to use the software that comes with it.
+To use Consult 3, you will need the training to use the software that comes with it.
 At the time of this writing, Nissan moved from Consult 3 to Consult 3 Plus.

 Consult 3 Plus is the current diagnostic scanner used at Nissan and Infiniti dealerships.
 It can diagnose all systems and perform reprogramming on Nissan vehicles.
 Visit the official website if you would like to get more information on Nissan Connect III Plus.

-Of course the Consult 3 Plus is the best diagnostic scanner for Nissan but for most car owners it is too expensive.
+Of course, Consult 3 Plus is the best diagnostic scanner for Nissan, but it is too expensive for most car owners.

 iCarsoft CR Plus is a mid-level diagnostic scanner that can troubleshoot four systems: Engine, SRS Airbag, ABS, and transmission.